jearle/resume/Resume.md

 #### iOS Development Manager

-+ Built a content dissemination iOS application and web portal for managing the assets.
-The web portal was built as a SPA and was able to utlize the same api calls as the iOS application.
++ Built a content dissemination iOS application and web portal.

++ Built a point of sale iOS application and web portal.

 ## Software Consulting